AtlantisCmd Package Development

 building [mo]: targets for 0 po files that are out of date

-updating environment: 0 added, 1 changed, 0 removed
+updating environment: [new config] 7 added, 0 changed, 0 removed

 looking for now-outdated files... none found